WireHallMedic/PhysicsUnbound/README.md

 PhysicsUnbound is heavily inspired with my previous similar project, Physics2D.
 In the end, the interface was a bit cumbersome, and I wanted behavior to be as smooth as possible, meaning it needed to handle frames of arbitrary length.

 Initially, I was going to support both axis-aligned bounding boxes and bounding circles.
 While I may add circles back in at some point, at this time there is little incentive to do so.
+Similarly, I spent some time implementing slopes, but all the stupid corner cases made it more work than it was worth.